 Hate it or love it, Champion 4 is one toilet that’s proven itself time and again.
 It’s a toilet that’s fashioned from decades of experience.
 So, I can confidently rank it among the top, if not the best.

 Champion 4 is super easy to clean, thanks to the EverClean surface.
 It’s more of a double-coated, mirror-like surface.
-And for that, you get a toilet that inhibits buildup of stains, bacteria, and other particles.
+And for that, you get a toilet that inhibits the buildup of stains, bacteria, and other particles.
 Also, the one-piece design makes it super-easy to clean.

 Let me make one thing clear.
 This toilet consumes 1.6 GPF.
 Hence, it isn’t as economical as 1.28 GPF models, right?
 Well, you better think twice.
-Champion 4 has one of the largest flush valves and trap way.
+Champion 4 has one of the largest flush valves and trap ways.
 So, it packs the most power.
 While you may need to flush down stubborn solid wastes twice using other models, Champion 4 does it once.

 Moreover, this toilet boasts a soft-closing seat.
 It eliminates the noise for a more peaceful household.

 One more thing, Champion 4 offers a right height seat.
 Except for the name, it’s a comfort height toilet.
 Hence, it’s good for the knees and the back.

 Champion 4 offers unrivaled flushing power and stays cleaner for longer.
 For me, it’s the best in clog-free performance.